zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-maven-plugin-builder/README.markdown

 - `-D${task.name}.maven.debug=true`

-For example, run the following Bash command to invoke the Maven Embedder in debug mode in order to attach a remote debugger:
+For example, run the following Bash command to invoke the Maven Embedder in debug mode to attach a remote debugger:

 ```bash
 ./gradlew buildPluginDescriptor -DbuildPluginDescriptor.maven.debug=true